 Enjoy the Christmas spirit all year round with our Houseplant of the Week, the Norfolk Pine.

 But we’ll let you in on a little secret: While they are called “pines” and even look a little like an evergreen tree, they really aren’t pines at all.
-In fact, in terms of care, they are more like a gardenia or orchard plant than a pine tree.
+In fact, in terms of care, they are more like a gardenia or orchid plant than a pine tree.

 What does this mean – well, first off, your Norfolk Pine isn’t happy with the cold.
 So don’t try to plant them outside after the holidays are over.
 It needs to be indoors, preferably in a south-facing window with a lot of direct sunlight.
 (It will tolerate bright indirect light too.)